-Employer’s ‘duty of care’ in cold weather
+Employer’s ‘duty of care’ for working in cold weather

-Conditions must be ‘risk assessed’
+Working in cold weather must be ‘risk assessed’

 When carrying out outside work, bad weather and extreme conditions must be ‘risk assessed’ and work postponed if at all possible.
 When considering weather conditions the impact of snow and ice must be assessed, and, of course, the wind chill factor.